ashishmanjusoni/HTTP-Web-Server/README.md

 * To foward request to another resource on same http server then call `request.forward()` function and in argument give name of the resoruce without '/' character at the beginning.
 * Through `request.forward()` function call one can also forward the input parameter, for that one has to invoke the `request.addParameter(key,value)` and on another side call `request.getParameter(key)` to get parameter value.
 * Write response to client, invoke `response.write("{content}")`, pass the content followed by response header which follow the TCP protocols.
-* To register the template into your server invoke `register_template_files(LinuxTCPServer *)`, which takes address of an object of type LinuxTCPServe.
+* To register the template into your server you need to invoke `register_template_files(LinuxTCPServer *)` which is declared in `tpl.h` header file, which takes address of an object of type `LinuxTCPServer`.
 This method will register all the template files (.sct.cpp) into your server.
 These template file should be kept in the same directory where entry point function is written.
+* `tpl.h` will also gets generated along with other template files.

 ## Compilation